-Under current RSAMD, Class I medical devices and certain Class II and III medical devices are exempted from clinical trials.
-Under RSAMD 2021, when carrying out a clinical evaluation for registration, in the event that existing clinical literature and clinical data are not sufficient for evidencing the safety and effectiveness of a medical device, a clinical trial should be implemented for such a medical device.
+- Clinical evaluation unless otherwise exempt from a list issued by the NMPA, Class II and III medical devices are subject to clinical evaluation.
+Clinical evaluation will be conducted by the NMPA according to the technical guidance. - Clinical trial if the existing clinical literature and clinical data is insufficient for evidencing the safety and effectiveness of a medical device, a clinical trial should be implemented instead.